realBjornRoden/unix/aix/tagsplit/README.md

-# Splitting files based on their tag line using basic KornShell
+# Splitting and merging files based on their tag lines using basic POSIX Shell
 * `ibm-aix-topas-csv` output format (colloquially known as "NMON" format)
    * one tag is ZZZZ which contain the timestamp sequential reference field
    * all other tags contain reference to the timestamp sequential reference field